Home | Products | Blog | News & Events

 The key thought I will leave you with is to set aside any unproductive thoughts about how the landlord may benefit later by any improvements you make today, and just focus on how this will help you save money.
 If you are paying for the heat, water or electricity, you will definitely benefit by making these improvements and you will save money by reducing your energy consumption.
 After you leave, the landlord and future tenants may benefit as well, but allow yourself to consider that to be a good thing.
 Our world needs to reduce its energy consumption, so if you could be a part of helping this happen, while also getting all or more of your money back in energy savings, everyone wins ... and it's great to know you are a part of that.

 David Nelmes - ideas, renting, landlord, insulate, save energy, energy consumption, cfl, shower head, radiators, insulation, foam board, dryer vent seal, boiler David Nelmes - David Nelmes is a published author from Pennsylvania that specializes in the fields of Heating and Air Conditioning, Electrical Wiring and Interiors/Insulation.
-His career highlights include authoring 'The Rewards of Making Energy Efficient Choices' and initiating the Weatherize America movement.
+His career highlights include authoring 'The Rewards of Making Energy Efficient Choices'.

 This article Copyright ©2009 - David Nelmes.
 All rights reserved.